I’m currently writing this as of the 4th of Feb 2019 after having just returned from Fitness street in December 2018

-Here is a photo of another protein hut made of bamboo and it costs 60 Baht for a protein shake, also on Soi Taied.
-And by the way, you can select any of the tropical fruits on the counter to be added into your protein shake!
+Here is a photo of another protein hut made of bamboo and it costs 60 Baht for a protein shake, also on the popular Soi Taied.
+And by the way, you can select any of the tropical fruits on the counter to be added into your protein shake.

 By the way, there are about half a dozen Muay Thai training centres around Soi Taied.
 Tiger is the largest.

 There are a number of fitness camps on and around Fitness street.
 I’ve trained at most of them, and filmed vlogs at most of them (which I will link to below).

 Here’s a quick summary list.
 I’ll link the camp to a vlog that I may have filmed there.

 Some people stick to spending their time on Soi Taied at one fitness centre — such as Unit 27 — which is a CrossFit centre that often pushes their attendees out into the nearby hills, in the hot Thai sun, as part of their conditioning training.